 By uploading a picture, you consent to having the picture viewed by FotoForensics, Hacker Factor, and research partners for analysis-related purposes.
 If the pictures contain illegal or potentially illegal content, then the site administrators may have an obligation to share the information with law enforcement.

-Problems with this site, such as error messages, connectivity issues, maintenance, etc. should be sent to .
+Problems with this site, such as error messages, connectivity issues, maintenance, etc. should be submitted through the contact form or emailed to .

 This free service is available to everyone.
 It is intended to give people an introduction to digital photo forensics and image analysis.
 This site does not draw conclusions or interpret results; it just shows raw data.
 As such, the algorithms on this free service are not intended for commercial or illegal uses.
 FotoForensics takes no responsibility for inaccurate, incorrect, or misleading analysis interpretations.

 Some web developers have inquired about creating their own front-end systems to this online service.
 This is permitted as long as:

 Basically, developers must not take credit for work performed by FotoForensics, developers must not charge for this free service, and developers must not claim or imply that FotoForensics endorses their software or services.
 Ads are not permitted because using these pictures to generate revenue from ads directly violates Copyright and the Fair Use clause.
 Developers who do not adhere to the API may find that their code no longer works if this site makes a code change.
 It is strongly recommended that developers contact FotoForensics prior to developing their systems.

 FotoForensics works best with HTML5 and CSS3.
 This includes most up-to-date web browsers.
 Browsers older than Internet Explorer 9, Firefox version 10, or Chrome version 10 are unlikely to work well with this site.